Endymion (crater)

-The floor of Endymion has been covered in low-albedo lava that gives it a dark appearance and makes it relatively easy to locate.
-The floor is relatively smooth, with only a few craterlets located within the rim.
+The floor has been covered in low-albedo basalt that gives it a dark appearance and makes it relatively easy to locate.
+The surface is relatively smooth, with only a few craterlets located within the rim.
 A string of three lies near the northwestern inner wall.
+There are dark patches that appear to change shape as the Sun rises.
+These fooled American astronomer W. H. Pickering into suggesting them as due to vegetation.

-There is a wrinkle ridge crossing the crater floor, and near the center is a low, eroded hill that may be the summit of a central peak that is now almost completely submerged by lava.
+A wrinkle ridge crosses the crater floor of Endymion, and near the center is a low, eroded hill that may be the summit of a central peak that is now almost completely submerged by lava.
 Faint streaks of ray material from Thales to the north-northwest cross the dark floor.
-The outer rampart is low, wide, and worn from impact erosion.

-Endymion is one of the largest craters of Nectarian age.

-The name Endymion was formally recognized by the IAU in 1935.
+The Endymion formation is named after the Greek mythological character.
+His name was included in the lunar nomenclature of Italian astronomer Giovanni Battista Riccioli in 1651.
+Its designation was formally recognized by the IAU in 1935.

 Satellite craters

 By convention, these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Endymion.